 All parts or components deemed by the Technical Officials to be non-stock will be prohibited.
 Use of prohibited parts may result in fines, probation, suspension, loss of that night’s earned points replaced with last place points and/or disqualification to the Driver, Crew Member, and/or Owner.

-Any prohibited or illegal part found would become the property of South Sound Speedway.
+Any prohibited or illegal part found will become the property of South Sound Speedway.
 The South Sound Speedway officials will determine what is to become of the prohibited or illegal part once the entire race season has been completed.